 For full details on the guidelines for disclosure of political contributions, see the CFO Handbook for Political Parties.

-Use our online tool to find information on contributions made to registered political parties that exceed $100.00 from a single source.
+Use our Political Financing and Party Information application to find information on contributions made to registered entities that exceed $100.00 from a single source.
 Our tool allows you to search by: